greycode-007/fylo-dark/README.md

-# Frontend Mentor - Fylo dark theme landing page solution
+# A landing page for a cloud-based, file sharing company.

-This is a solution to the [Fylo dark theme landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+ Cloud based, file distribution website - landing page solution

 ## Table of contents